 Built entirely of native timber in 1866, Old St. Paul’s Cathedral is a gothic-revival masterpiece with high vaulted ceilings, wooden beams, and stained glass windows.

 This is the new St Paul’s built during the 1960s.
 It is a modern cathedral serving as the Anglican Diocese of Wellington.

 17 Boulcott Street

 Another intricate historic church, St Mary’s is a Category 1 Heritage building with fabulous stained glass windows and a timber roof.

 Free things to do in Wellington: live like a local

-In this case, we mean hang out where the locals hang, and do the day to day things locals do.
+In this case, we mean hanging out where the locals hang out and doing the day-to-day things locals do.